Classical Drama and Theatre

 But, like all the others, his theory is not without its drawbacks.
 It leaves little room for universal application, because it applies by definition only to Athens in the sixth and fifth centuries BCE.
 In premise, Else's thesis cannot be expanded to include China or India, where we know theatre also developed.
 There is no room for a common human element when one sees Greek drama as "unique."
 While this may be true, one should hope it is not, because, just as with Ridgeway's Herodotus-based theory, the argument would be at a dead end.

 To many scholars, that alone is unsatisfying.
-Furthermore, although there is much to question in Aristotle's thesis, many scholars are ill at ease throwing the great philosopher's notions out the window altogether, even if there seem to be good reasons for doing so.
+Furthermore, although there is much to question in Aristotle's thesis, classicists and theatre historians are—and should be!—ill at ease throwing the great philosopher's notions out the window altogether, even if there seem to be good reasons for doing so.
 All in all, it would be much more satisfying if we could incorporate Aristotle's ideas in some form at least.
 And finally, to say that in the end "geniuses invented drama" seems somewhat obvious.
 As another student of mine once blurted out in class when I was outlining Else's thesis, "Well, duh!"
 Unfortunately, I must concur.

 In other words, perhaps we lie at the heart of the problem.
-Perhaps we are expecting to find something that is not there because it never was there, or there was so little of it that none is likely to have survived the ravages of time.
+Perhaps we are expecting to find something that is not there and never was, or there was so little of it that none is likely to have survived the ravages of time.
 To put it another way, perhaps we are looking for a preponderance of data that never existed.
 In that rests the only real hope of finding credible answers about early Greek drama, especially in light of the grave improbability that we will stumble across new data about the events surrounding the origin of Greek drama.
 Perhaps we already have all the evidence we need and all we need to do is to recognize it as such.
+To be continued.

 |Terms, Places, People and Things to Know